juspay/hyperswitch/add_connector.md

 Feel free to connect with us in case of any queries and if you want to confirm the status mapping.

 ### **Set the currency Unit**
 The `get_currency_unit` function, part of the ConnectorCommon trait, enables connectors to specify their accepted currency unit as either `Base` or `Minor`.
-For instance, Paypal designates its currency in the Base unit, whereas Hyperswitch processes amounts in the minor unit.
+For instance, Paypal designates its currency in the base unit (for example, USD), whereas Hyperswitch processes amounts in the minor unit (for example, cents).
 If a connector accepts amounts in the base unit, conversion is required, as illustrated.

 ``` rust
 impl<T>